coala/cEPs/cEP-1.md

 The BLD is a coala member with additional veto rights as described below.
 As per this cEP, Lasse Schuirmann is the BLD for coala.

-The community may at all times abandon the project and create a fork if the BLD acts stupidishly or is uncovered a fraud.

 Decision Types
 --------------